Queensland's water infrastructure pipeline is gaining momentum

 Ricardo at Ozwater’25

 Ricardo chaired the 'How do we pay for water services in the future?' panel at Ozwater’25 and presented on cost recovery, climate risk, and financial innovation.
 Strategic meetings were held with major Queensland Water Corporations.
-Here is a snapshot of Richard Cawley’s insights into the Australian Water Market and funding ideas.
+Here is a snapshot of the panel’s insights into the Australian water sector’s funding challenges and potential pathways to address the issues.

 Ricardo’s role in investment success

-Ricardo understands climate change impacts for water utilities and government policy drivers and implications.
+Ricardo understands climate change impacts on water utilities and government policy drivers and implications.
 We use this knowledge to support better decision making by our clients for their pipeline and each capital investment which will have long lives.
-Our services span strategy, economics, planning, procurement, engineering and O&M advisory.
+Our services span strategy, economics, planning, governance and PMO, procurement, engineering, commercial, and O&M advisory.

 Let’s build Queensland’s water future

-Ricardo’s Australian water and environment team helps Queensland unlock capital and invest it wisely, accelerating approvals, procuring and designing cleverly, delivering practical infrastructure that maximises social return and achieves environmental outcomes.
+Ricardo’s Australian water and environment team helps Queensland unlock capital and invest it wisely, accelerating approvals, procuring and designing cleverly, delivering practical infrastructure that maximises social returns and achieves environmental outcomes.